ARCHITECT ELEMENT Tags

 ELEMENT_Windows

-The Windows layer is applied to the group that holds components that represent the windows in your design.
+The Windows tag is applied to the group that holds components that represent the windows in your design.
 These objects are best represented using a 3D object for perspective views and 2D graphics for plan views.
 The 2D graphic should cover the inside face to outside face of the wall to properly mask out wall hatches that will be stacked below.

 • Related Articles